nipil/bind-template-master-slave/README.md

-    -d destination : folder where all the generated files will be placed -t templates : folder where the templates are located -f : overwrite key files and zone files
+    -d destination : folder where all the generated files will be placed -t templates : folder where the templates are located -f : overwrite key files and zone files --overwrite-keys : will overwrite key files (which are preserved by default) --overwrite-zones : will overwrite zone files (which are preserved by default)

 # Remote install